-A writer called Jonathan Raban wrote a book centred on this emotionally-shaped urban life:
+A writer called Jonathan Raban wrote a book, Soft City, centred on this emotionally shaped urban life:

-I don’t believe we exist in a constant state of nightmare or illusion – but I appreciate that Raban is trying to express that emotional experience shapes spatial realities rather than factual knowledge.
-It was this idea that inspired, or drove, the Psychogeographers – a group borne from the Situationist movement in the 20th Century and about which I won’t write an essay here.
-Though Psychogeography has evolved and taken on many forms since then, the core idea was to draw attention to how the city and the places within it affect us emotionally and what personal geographies we create for ourselves out of them.
+I don’t believe we exist in a constant state of nightmare or illusion – but I appreciate Raban’s point that emotional experience shapes spatial realities rather than factual knowledge.
+It was this idea that inspired, or drove, the Psychogeographers – a group borne from the Situationist movement in the mid-20th century (and about which I won’t write an essay here).
+Though psychogeography has evolved and taken on many forms since then, the core idea was to draw attention to how the city and the places within it affect us emotionally and what personal geographies we create for ourselves out of them.